Codeception/Codeception/docs/03-ModulesAndHelpers.md

     enabled: [PhpBrowser, Db, Filesystem]
 ```

 The FunctionalTester class has its methods defined in modules.
-Actually, it doesn't contain any of them rather acts as a proxy.
+Actually it doesn't contain any of them, but rather acts as a proxy.
 It knows which module executes this action and passes parameters into it.
 To make your IDE see all of the FunctionalTester methods, you use the `build` command.
 It generates the definition of the FunctionalTester class by copying the signatures from the corresponding modules.

 ## Standard Modules

-Codeception has many bundled modules which will help you run tests for different purposes and in different environments.
+Codeception has many bundled modules which will help you run tests for different purposes and different environments.
 The number of modules is not constant -- it's supposed to grow as more frameworks and ORMs are supported.
-See all of them listed in the main menu under Modules section.
+See all of them listed in the main menu under the Modules section.

 All of these modules are documented.
 You can review their detailed references on [GitHub](https://github.com/Codeception/Codeception/tree/master/docs/modules).

 ## Helpers

 Codeception doesn't restrict you to only the modules from the main repository.
 No doubt your project might need your own actions added to the test suite.
 By running the `bootstrap` command, Codeception generates three dummy modules for you, one for each of the newly created suites.
-These custom modules are called 'Helpers', and they can be found in the `tests/_support` path.
+These custom modules are called 'Helpers', and they can be found in the `tests/_support` directory.

 It's a good idea to define missing actions or assertion commands in helpers.

 Let's say we are going to extend the FunctionalHelper class.
 By default it's linked with a FunctionalTester class and functional test suite.